abdulkarimaldokhil1/ProductSchoolDemo/02-the-moat/data-flywheel.md

 **Total Flywheel Score: 13/20**
+**Weakest Loop:**
-**Weakest Loop:*Corrections Loop - Preferences Loop - Network Loop *
-**Fix for weakest loop:**
+Corrections Loop - Preferences Loop - Network Loop **Fix for weakest loop:**
+The biggest opportunities for improvement are to transform user feedback and behavior from data that is analyzed periodically into machine learning loops that continuously improve recommendations, decisions, and outputs.

 ---